matthew-ia/cayo/devlog.md

 Does it need the function keyword?
 (Needs "this"? might) in codegen, the default cb is: `function (node) { return node; }`

+## 2022.8.24 – Shared Entry Files
+Yeah this isn't going to work, because each entry file output actually needs to be a unique instance so it imports that uses the Cayo Runtime for that specific page (_its_ cayos are rendered).